Options for Repaying Your Student Loans

 These plans base your monthly payment on how much money you make and your family size.

-• The Pay As You Earn (PAYE) Repayment Plan.
+The pay as you earn (PAYE) repayment plan.
 You must have a partial financial hardship.
 Your payments will change as your income changes.
 Your monthly payments will be 10 percent of your discretionary income.
-If you have not repaid your loan in full after you made the equivalent of 20 years of qualifying monthly payments, any outstanding balance on your loan will be forgiven, though you may have to pay income tax on any amount that is forgiven.
+If you have not repaid your loan in full after you made the equivalent of 20 years of qualifying monthly payments, any outstanding balance on your loan will be forgiven, though you may have to pay income tax on any amount forgiven.

-• Saving on a Valuable Education (SAVE) Plan—formerly the REPAYE Plan.
+Saving on a valuable education (SAVE) plan—formerly the REPAYE plan.
 SAVE plans cap payments at 10% of your discretionary income.
 They offer loan forgiveness after 20 years or 25 years.
-Beginning in February 2024, the SAVE plan will give borrowers who originally borrowed $12,000 or less forgiveness after as few as 10 years.
-Note: parts of this plan are on hold due to a federal court injunction.
+Beginning in February 2024, the SAVE plan began offering forgiveness after as few as 10 years for borrowers who originally borrowed $12,000 or less.
+Note: parts of this plan remain on hold due to a federal court injunction.

 Other federal plans

 You have the option of switching payment plans, usually once a year.
 But there are some regulations involved.
 And if you are in default, switching plans may not be allowed for you.
-More information can be found here.
+More information can be found at http://studentaid.gov/manage-loans/repayment/plans.

 School loans